-Boston Partners in Education is excited to announce the launch of a new online mentoring model that will provide students more agency in requesting mentor support.
-Beginning November 1, 2020, our Independent Learning Support model will bring our core mentoring programs outside the “classroom” for the first time to better accommodate the fluid education and learning landscapes.
+Boston Partners in Education is excited to announce the return of our online mentoring model that will provide students more agency in requesting mentor support.
+Introduced last year, our Independent Learning Support model brings our core mentoring programs outside the “classroom” for the first time to better accommodate the fluid education and learning landscapes.

 Traditionally, the process for identifying students for our programs has relied exclusively on teacher nominations.
-Boston Public Schools teachers will still have the opportunity to nominate students and request a mentor for their online classrooms through our Virtual In-Class model, which launched on October 1.
+Boston Public Schools teachers will still have the opportunity to nominate students and request a mentor for their online classrooms through our traditional Virtual In-Class model.
 However, given the new challenges presented by the pandemic, we’re proud to offer an alternative model that will provide students and mentors more flexibility in their matches.

 What’s Independent Learning Support?

 In the Independent Learning Support model, mentors are connected with Boston Public Schools students who have self-identified or been identified by their families as benefiting from extra, focused academic support.
 Once matched, mentors will meet with students on Google Meet for a minimum of one hour per week for the duration of the school year.

 In this model, mentoring sessions are not bound by school hours – students and mentors can meet at an agreed-upon time to review classwork, work on projects, and build skills in the student’s area of need.
 There will be a silent proctor attending and monitoring all mentoring sessions for the safety and security of all parties.

 Check out the mentor resources below for some helpful tips on how to approach an Independent Learning Support match.